DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/lite.md

 5. Remove and clean up the thermal paste on the SoC die and around/in-between the capacitors on the SoC using IPA.
        - You can also clean off the thermal paste between the IHS and heatpipe/heatsink in the meantime, the red-ish colored thermal goop between the heatpipe/heatsink and metal shield/cover can be left alone.

+6. Apply flux and pre-tin the pads labeled `SP1` and `SP2` on the SoC ribbon cable.

+7. Place the SoC ribbon cable and align the ribbon cable with the capacitors on the SoC.

+8. Tuck the anker points underneath the metal frame below the SoC and the MOSFET section of the ribbon cable underneath the frame between the SoC and RAM, then solder the ribbon cable down once lined up correctly.

+9. Apply flux and use your soldering iron to heat up the end of each capacitor together with the respective pad next to both ends of each capacitor of the `SP1` and `SP2` points, ensure the solder flows between the pad on the ribbon cable and end of the capacitor.

+10. Your ribbon cable should now be secured in place with both ends of each capacitor soldered to the pads on the ribbon cable.
+       - Optional: Place Kapton tape across your solder joints to prevent thermal paste from potentially corroding your solder joints in the future.
+It also helps in cases where you might have to rework your solder joints.